philiprodrigues/integrationtest/docs/DataFileCheckParameters.md

-# integrationtest: Helpers for pytest-based DUNE DAQ integration tests

-Some of the data-file-check functions that are provided in this package (python/integrationtest/data_file_checks.py) expect a python dictionary with configuration parameters to be passed in.
-These values for these parameters are specified in each of our automated integration and regression tests, and they can be used to fine-tune the data-quality tests that the data-file-check functions perform.
+# Parameters that can be used to control data-file-check behavior

+This package (_integrationtest_) provides infrastructure that we use for developing and running automated integration and regression tests.

+Part of what is provided is a set of functions that can be used to validate the DAQ data that is produced in such tests.
+Many of these functions are contained in _data_file_checks.py_ (located in the _python/integrationtest_ subdirectory).

+The functions that are provided in data_file_checks.py have been written in a way that they can be used for different types of DAQ data (for example, TriggerRecords and TimeSlices, and/or WIBEth data and data fragments produced by the Trigger system).
+The way that integtest developers specify the type of data that should be tested and the success criteria that should be used is by passing in a Python dictionary that contains specific values for a set of expected parameters.
+Here is a sample:

-Here are the current set of supported parameters within these configuration dictionaries:
+Here are the current set of supported parameters: